 LoyaltyAn earnest desire for your organization to succeed.
 This doesn't mean you need to agree with strategy or defend everything your organization does.

-HonestyTelling the truth even if it is inconvenient.Taking reasonable steps to manage risk.
+HonestyTelling the truth even if it is inconvenient.manage risk.

 Accountability & ResponsibilityTaking the blame for a failure when you are accountable or responsible.

 Conformance to the norms and expectations of a profession, organization and role.